-Blueberries, often referred to as a “super-food,” are high in fiber, vitamin C, and manganese, and have high levels of antioxidants.
-They can help balance out the cellular damage caused by radiation therapy.
+- Blueberries are high in fiber, vitamin C, and manganese, and have high levels of antioxidants.

-Strawberries are a good source of folate, potassium, fiber, and manganese, and have even more vitamin C than oranges.
-For more information on the wonderful fruit read our strawberry article.
+- Strawberries are a good source of folate, potassium, fiber, and manganese, and have even more vitamin C than oranges.

-Blackberries contain fiber, vitamin C, vitamin K, manganese, vitamin E, folate, magnesium, potassium, and copper, and have one of the highest concentrations of antioxidants, third behind blueberries and cranberries in the berry category.
+- Blackberries contain fiber, vitamin C, vitamin K, manganese, vitamin E, folate, magnesium, potassium, and copper.

 Choose fresh, plump berries, keeping an eye out for the powdery “bloom” (a delicate white coating) on blueberries and bright color that signifies freshness.

-Berries are adaptable, and can be eaten fresh, frozen or dry.
+Berries are adaptable and can be eaten fresh, frozen, or dried.
 They’re a perfect snack eaten alone; sprinkled on cereals and salads for a burst of flavor and color; and as a topping for yogurt, oatmeal, or cottage cheese.
 They are also a great addition to smoothies and the source of delicious jams.
-Try CFYL’s very simple and delicious Strawberry Compote.
+Try our very simple and delicious Strawberry Compote.

-Don’t ignore frozen berries they are just at rich with nutrients, if not more nutrient dense than fresh berries.
-Also read our article on thawing frozen fruits and vegetables and nutrient retention.
+Don’t ignore the frozen foods aisle when craving berries – they are just as rich in nutrients as fresh berries, since they are frozen at peak freshness.
+Don’t miss our article on thawing frozen fruits and vegetables and nutrient retention.